primarypigments/Mo_Ice_Cream/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/primarypigments/mo_ice_cream)](https://github.com/primarypigments/mo_ice_cream/commits/main)
 [![GitHub repo size](https://img.shields.io/github/repo-size/primarypigments/mo_ice_cream)](https://github.com/primarypigments/mo_ice_cream)

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-!!
-IMPORTANT !!
-RE: Table of Contents

-DO NOT add a Table of Contents to your README or TESTING!!
-These are outdated since 2021 when GitHub added them built-in to Markdown files automatically.

-Assessors see this as bad practice since it's outdated for a few years now, as if you've taken it from someone else's project that did the same thing.

 ---

 Mo Ice Cream brings a fresh and delightful twist to the traditional ice cream experience, directly to the heart of small villages.
 In a world where the simple pleasures of a local ice cream shop are often missing, Mo Ice Cream stands out by offering a unique, reservation-centered pop-up experience that promises not only to serve but to create lasting memories.
 With an exclusive selection of three meticulously crafted flavors, we ensure each scoop is a testament to our passion for quality and simplicity.
 Limited to just 150 scoops per event, we guarantee exclusivity and freshness, making each visit a special occasion.

 Our project is designed with a clear purpose: to bring joy and a touch of sweetness to communities that lack the luxury of an ice cream shop.
 By focusing on small villages, Mo Ice Cream fills a significant gap, turning the absence of an ice cream parlor into an opportunity for a shared, communal event.
 It’s not just about ice cream; it’s about bringing people together, fostering connections, and making the ice cream experience both personal and communal.